-Tobacco can be toxic to both dogs.
-Ingestion of nicotine in the tobacco plant or in cigarettes or patches can lead to vomiting, tremors, collapse and death.
+Tobacco/ Nicotine affects digestive and nervous systems.
+Ingestion of nicotine in the tobacco plant or in cigarettes or patches can lead to rapid heart beat, vomiting, tremors, collapse, coma and death.
 Toxicity Ranking: moderate to severe.

 Veterinary prescriptions, such as arthritis medications, are often meat-flavored, which can be enticing to dogs.
 Ingestion of large quantities can result in stomach ulcers, liver failure or kidney failure.
 Toxicity Ranking: moderate to severe.